dpwdec/functional-tennis/README.md

 # Functional Tennis Kata

+Solution for the `Tennis Kata` using functional javascript.
+This means writing code that:
+- Does not have an mutable state: `var` and `let` are not allowed.
+- Only uses recursive looping
+- Composes functions to accomplish tasks rather than making specific implementations

 `Rules`:
 - A game is won by the first player to have won at least four points in total and at least two points more than the opponent.